aws/aws-toolkit-azure-devops/README.md

 -   Static credentials in the form of AWS access and secret keys, and optionally data for _Assumed Role_ credentials.
 -   If only the _Assumed Role_ is defined but neither access key ID nor secret key, the role be assumed regardless.
 This is useful when using instance profices, and and profile only allows to assume a role.
--   If the useOIDC is checked and you have defined an _Assumed Role_ without access key ID or secret key.
+-   If the use OIDC is checked and you have defined an _Assumed Role_ without access key ID or secret key.
 This will request an OIDC token from Azure Devops and federate into AWS with than token.

     -   This will require a trust policy on the _Assume Role_ similar to this :